-We value a diverse workforce and respect differences regardless of an individual’s age, disability, ethnicity, nationality, gender, race, colour, religion or sexual orientation.
-The Group is committed to creating equality of opportunity and an inclusive work environment in which all our people are treated fairly and with respect and dignity.
-We have zero tolerance for any form of discrimination.
-Our approach to diversity is set out in our newly published Diversity and Inclusion Policy, violations of which are grounds for disciplinary action.
+We value and appreciate the individuality of our employees and respect them for their performance, skills and contributions regardless of age, disability, ethnicity, nationality, gender, race, colour, religion or sexual orientation.
+We ensure that our employees are treated fairly and equally, creating a supportive and engaging work environment where people at all levels enjoy respect and have dignity.
+The Group has zero tolerance for any form of discrimination.
+Our approach to diversity is outlined in our Diversity and Inclusion Policy, the breaches of which are grounds for disciplinary action.

 Training and education

-We have many different types of programmes tailored to individuals’ work requirements.
-These range from structured training courses, workshops and seminars through on-line learning and individual coaching.
-During 2019, 343 employees undertook training and the Group spent a total of 28,447 hours on training and development.
-During the year, training was provided in a range of areas including accounting, business administration, environmental safety, information security, health and safety, financial management and marketing.
+During 2020, 336 employees attended training programmes and despite the disruption caused by COVID-19 the Group still delivered a total of 21,226 hours of training and development (2019: 28,447).
+During the year, training was provided in various areas including accounting, business administration, environmental safety, information security, health and safety, financial management and marketing.